conda/conda/docs/source/building/variants.rst

    vc:
      - 9

-and provide this file as a command-line argument:
+Provide this file as a command-line argument:

 .. code-block:: shell

     conda build recipe -m python27.yaml

 You can also specify variants in JSON notation from the CLI as detailed in the :ref:`CLI_vars` section.
 For example:

 .. code-block:: shell